Is it time to re-evaluate your supply chain?

 We can all agree that the current global situation regarding coronavirus is having an effect on the majority of businesses.
 However, it is also clear that a period of reflection and analysis of existing business practices will follow.

-What are the benefits of short sea container services?
+What are the benefits of scheduled, short sea container services?

 - Cost savings

 - Reliable and fixed transit times to the UK